-- The effective use of technology is an essential tool in ensuring that services are delivered in a way that meets the needs of residents, doing so in a cost-effective way. - Information Technology activities over previous years have focused on securing appropriate infrastructure to guarantee basic support for services.
-Whilst there are examples where we have been able to use information technology more widely to improve how we deliver services to the residents of Gwynedd, there is no evidence that this is consistent across the authority and is happening at the speed at which we would like it to happen. - The Information Technology Strategy sets out steps to extend the use of technology to support the improvement objectives of the Strategic Plan, while also strengthening the capacity of services to take advantage of opportunities for effective use of technology.
-There is an element of evidence that this is bearing fruit with self-service becoming more and more part of using technology to make it easier for residents to access services. - In extending the use of technology we face further risks in terms of security and cybersecurity, with this element being an essential assessment of any new development or review of an inherent solution.
+- The effective use of technology is an essential tool in ensuring that services are delivered in a way that meets the needs of residents, doing so in a cost-effective way. - We have been operating in accordance with the work programme included in the Information Technology Strategy.
+There is a particular emphasis on bringing digital services closer to the people of Gwynedd by introducing an offer of new services, including: - apGwynedd, "My account" and a number of opportunities to make requests for service at a time that suits the citizen - an opportunity to follow progress against applications submitted, through the website, by telephone or face-to-face - a number of new services introduced during the Covid crisis, including administering grants to help businesses and an appointment procedure for visiting the recycling centres or Siop Gwynedd. - The digital channel is an ongoing development and new services are constantly being released.
+There are several internal developments to improve internal administration, including a lengthy list of staff self-service developments and significant improvements to training arrangements.
+The self-service channels (internal and external) are not the only developments.
+Around fifty new systems are developed annually and these are tailored around the requirements of the services rather than having to adapt a service to meet the needs of a particular system.
+While there are many examples of where we have used technology to improve how we deliver services to the residents of Gwynedd, it is not happening at the pace that we would like it to happen and several applications remain for resources to develop them. - The Information Technology Strategy sets out steps to extend the use of technology to support the improvement objectives of the Strategic Plan, while also strengthening the capacity of services to take advantage of opportunities for effective use of technology.
+There is an element of evidence that this is bearing fruit with self-service becoming more and more part of using technology to make it easier for residents to access services.

+• In extending the use of technology we face further risks in terms of security and cybersecurity, with this element being an essential assessment of any new development or review of an inherent solution.